danhalvorsen/daprify/README.md

 ## Generate dockerfiles

-This command generates dockerfiles for your .Net project.
+This command generates dockerfiles for your .Net project or specified services.
 The dockerfiles are needed in the docker-compose.yml.
 In case of special needs in the dockerfiles, add these after they are generated. e.g if you have a option.json file needed inside the docker container.

+**If you are using the --service option the path inside the dockerfile most likely not be correct!** You need to manually update this path relative to you project

 ```zsh
 dotnet run gen_dockerfiles -- [options]